 JAK3 (Janus Kinase 3) is a Protein Coding gene.
 Diseases associated with JAK3 include scid, autosomal recessive, t-negative/b-positive type and t-b+ severe combined immunodeficiency due to jak3 deficiency.
-Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is TNK1.
+An important paralog of this gene is TYK2.

 UniProtKB/Swiss-Prot for JAK3 Gene